PGraphRAG-benchmark/PGraphRAG/README.md

 # data
 Includes files to construct a dataset to a PGraph Framework GraphConstruction takes a data split JSON and forms the graph network.
-The data split is the needed file to run document ranking, and the graph construction is handled internally in the ranking script.
+The data split is the needed file to run document ranking, and the graph construction is handled internally in the ranking script notebook/approach.ipynb

 # data_split
 Contains file for Ranking